Analysis of optimal portfolio on finite and small-time horizons for a stochastic volatility model with multiple correlated assets: Numerical examples for approximating Merton-like value function

-In this section, we graphically analyze the accuracy of our approximate solution \eqref{U_hat} of the HJB equation \eqref{HJB}.
+In this section, we numerically analyze the accuracy of our approximate solution \eqref{U_hat} of the HJB equation \eqref{HJB}, and compare with respect to a Merton-like value function.
+Merton approximation to the optimal portfolio is used as a benchmark for its simplicity and wide acceptance in financial literature.
+However, here we consider a multi-dimensional case.
 We set $ n=2 $ for convenience.
-Referring to Section 6.2 in \cite{Kumar}, we choose the naive Merton-like value function with substituting $ \|\boldsymbol{x}\| $ for the $ x $ as the benchmark:
+Referring to Section 6.2 in \cite{Kumar}, we choose a naive Merton-like value function by substituting $ \|\boldsymbol{x}\| $ for the $ x $ as the benchmark: